kleiton0x00/XSScope/README.md

 **_Go beyond the alert_**

-XSScope is a XSS payload generator platform with an aim of increaing the impact of an XSS during Bug Hunting.
-Using 8 modules that XSScope offers, advanced XSS can be simply use with 1 click.
+XSScope is an advanced XSS payload generator platform for Client-Side attacks and also with an aim of increaing the impact of an XSS during Bug Hunting.
+Using all modules that XSScope offers, advanced XSS can be simply use with 1-2 click(s).

 ## Features
+- Generates a Port Forwarding TCP and a Local PHP Server as well
 - Automatic payload generator for Bug Hunting (Blind, Stored, Reflected & DOM XSS)

+#### Spying Features
 - Camera Hijacking
 - Get every Entry form value that victim enters in the website
 - Get victim's cookies (if any)
 - Keylogger

-*HTML code injection*
+#### HTML code injection
 - Generate Phishing Websites with 2 clicks using pregenerated HTML codes such as:
   - Amazon
   - Google